 Complex coordination is required, as the area is an extremely congested utility corridor.
 The water system design consists of relocating and replacing water distribution and transmission mains and providing system improvements for up to 18,000 linear feet of water main and nearly 150 water service connections within the project limits.
 The sewer system work consists of an initial assessment of the sanitary service, combination and storm sewer mains, development of project plans for approximately 13,400 linear feet of CIPP lining of existing sewers, and rehabilitation/reconstruction of 65 manholes.
 It’s essential that Burns & McDonnell are in constant communication with the many utility companies to coordinate details and analyze the many risks of construction posed by such outdated utilities.

-Considering the scope of work, Burns & McDonnell needed a software solution that would enable them to:
+Considering the scope of work, Burns & McDonnell needed a software solution that would enable it to:

 - Quickly and easily communicate with utility companies to mitigate risks as quickly as possible.

 - Manage all document files in a central, accessible location.

 - Allow individuals from the 25 utility companies to create markups and comments on plan sets.

 - Preserve a single source of truth as documents change with the project phases.